Skip to Content

-The best street skateboard decks are be made of quality 7-ply North American maple wood.
+A good street skateboard deck is made of quality 7-ply North American maple wood.
 You need a responsive board, so look for a medium or steep concave shape.
 This will help you to do more technical tricks.
 As for width, it’s recommended to go with anything between 7.75″ and 8.25″.

 So let’s go into what makes a great street deck, different brands, and what they have to offer.
 By the way, this post is getting an overhaul soon!